destinie-diggs/PPG-NIBE/README.md

 # PPG-NIBE Dataset

-This work curates a domain-specific subset of the larger VitalDB dataset.
+This work introduces a data curation and preprocessing pipeline that filters the expansive VitalDB dataset into a domain-specific, well-organized subset for photoplethsmoagraphy (PPG) based non-invasive blood glucose estimation research, providing a clear and accessible starting point for future research.

 ## Description

 An in-depth paragraph about your project and overview of use.

 ## Getting Started
+See wiki.

 ### Dependencies